UpstageAI/slack-event-subscriptions/README.md

     Deployment complete!: https://eycl36fqk9.execute-api.ap-northeast-2.amazonaws.com/dev
     ```
 7. Update the configurations for slack app.
-    1. Enable events by adding `<YOUR_ENDPOINT_URL>/slack/events`
+    1. Enable events by adding `<YOUR_ENDPOINT_URL>/slack/events`<br/>
     ![screenshot_06](images/screen_shot_06.png)
-    2. Add workspace event `reaction_added`
+    2. Add workspace event `reaction_added`<br/>
     ![screenshot_07](images/screen_shot_07.png)
 8. Save and reinstall your app.
 <!-- USAGE EXAMPLES -->
 ## Usage

-Once you finish the setting, post the sample message in your slack channel and add a reaction.
+Once you finish the setting, post the sample message in your slack channel and add a reaction.<br/>
 ![screenshot_08](images/screen_shot_08.png)

-Then, you can find two tables from your DynamoDB.
+Then, you can find two tables from your DynamoDB.<br/>
 ![screenshot_09](images/screen_shot_09.png)
- the shorter name one is the table for the event storing
+ the shorter name one is the table for the event storing <br/>
  ![screenshot_10](images/screen_shot_10.png)
- And, the table with a suffix `_user` is an actual organized version by the date and the name of the users.
+ And, the table with a suffix `_user` is an actual organized version by the date and the name of the users.<br/>
 ![screenshot_11](images/screen_shot_11.png)

 You can also access the data via api